realonecan/Multi-Agent-Orchestrator-TMAO/docs/TASKS.md

 Conclusion

 The TMAO Task System combines simplicity with extensibility — every task can be observed, retried, extended, and explained.
-It’s designed to feel alive in the terminal: readable logs, visual feedback, and collaborative AI behavior — all without needing any cloud infrastructure.
+It's designed to feel alive in the terminal: readable logs, visual feedback, and collaborative agent behavior — all without needing any cloud infrastructure.